16 Only-in-Georgia Attractions & Places

-Here are places in Georgia you won't find anywhere else.
+Here are places in Georgia you won't find anywhere else, including standouts like the Georgia Aquarium and Stephen C. Foster State Park.
 How many have you visited?

 Georgia Aquarium in Atlanta.
 Photo by @romana_zackova

-The Georgia Aquarium in Atlanta is the largest in the United States, containing more than 11 million gallons of water.
+The Georgia Aquarium in Atlanta is the largest aquarium in the western hemisphere, containing more than 11 million gallons of water.
 There are permanent galleries with marine life from the state and beyond, including whale sharks and beluga whales.
 The aquarium has even been featured on the Animal Planet show "The Aquarium."

 National Infantry Museum & Soldier Center in Columbus, Georgia